NCIP/gdc-docs/docs/Data_Portal/Users_Guide/Data.md

-# Cases and files through Data View
+# Cases and Files Search
 The data view is the entry point to data searching on the GDC Data Portal, it provides access to all main features of the portal

 ## Overview